-PRESENT STRATEGIES: URBAN FORESTRY
+URBAN FORESTRY

-The department of public works maintains trees on public land and in public rights-of-way.
+The Public Works Department maintains trees on public land and in public rights-of-way.
 The City hired an urban forestry intern in 2017 to inventory the current population of trees in the urban forest.
 The City also obtained a Black River Watershed Canopy Restoration Grant from the Ohio Department of Natural Resources to plant trees on public land and in the public right-of-way.
 The City had planted 105 new trees as of July 2017, with a total of up to 350 trees to be planted.